CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 automatic system of GitHub was unsuccessful in the merging of the branches/forks.

 ## Code Style and Documentation
-So far throughout the entire project, we have only received two style warnings.
+So far throughout the entire project, we have only received two style warnings and several deprecation warnings.

 In terms of documentation, Javadoc has been provided for all public methods and some private methods whose functionalities are not as immediately obvious.